Skip to main content

 Frequently asked questions

 Yes.
 First Interstate Bank allows beneficiary designations through online banking.
 Log in at https://www.firstinterstatebank.com/login and navigate to account settings or beneficiary management.
-You can also add or update beneficiaries by visiting any branch with valid ID or by calling the Client Contact Center at 855-342-3400.
-The Beneficiary Designation Disclosure is available at https://www.firstinterstatebank.com/disclosures/disclosure/137.
-Trust beneficiary designations may require a branch visit.
+The Beneficiary Designation Disclosure is published at https://www.firstinterstatebank.com/disclosures/disclosure/137.
+You can also add or update beneficiaries by visiting any branch with valid ID or by calling the Client Contact Center at 1-855-342-3400.
+Trust beneficiary designations may require a branch visit so the trust documentation can be reviewed.

-The process depends on account type and ownership.
-Joint accounts with right of survivorship transfer to the surviving owner upon presentation of a death certificate.
-Accounts with a POD beneficiary designation are disbursed to the named beneficiaries, typically within 2-4 weeks after receiving a certified death certificate and beneficiary identification.
+Joint accounts with right of survivorship transfer to the surviving owner upon presentation of a certified death certificate.
+POD accounts are disbursed to the named beneficiaries, typically within 2-4 weeks after the bank receives the death certificate and beneficiary ID.
 Accounts without a beneficiary or joint owner require probate documentation (Letters Testamentary, Letters of Administration, or a small estate affidavit under applicable state law).
-Trust accounts require a death certificate and successor trustee documentation.
-Contact 855-342-3400 or visit any branch to initiate the process.
+Trust accounts require the death certificate plus successor trustee documentation.
+To start a death claim, contact 1-855-342-3400 or visit any branch.
+For mortgage and home equity successor-in-interest matters, contact mortgage servicing at 1-888-833-3460.

-First Interstate's Death Claims can be reached by phone at 1-855-342-3400 for questions throughout the claims process.
+First Interstate's Death Claims (handled via Client Contact Center) can be reached by phone at 1-855-342-3400 for questions throughout the claims process.

 If the deceased held multiple First Interstate accounts, each may require a separate claim or have different documentation requirements.
 The Wealth Management - Trust and Estates can confirm which accounts require individual attention and which can be processed together.